 VII.
 The Interview Report

+It is helpful to familiarize yourself with the Interview Report Form write-up categories before you conduct an interview.
 Write your report as soon as possible after the interview has concluded to assure accuracy and thoroughness.
 The priority deadline to submit interview reports is typically mid-November for Early Decision and mid-February for Regular Decision.
 The Admissions Office will continue to accept reports past the priority deadline.
 However, submission on or before the priority deadline will ensure that the interview report is added to an applicant's file in a timely manner during application review.

 When writing your report, do: